devmilon923/Affiliate-url-generator/README.md

 - **Express.js**: Web framework for Node.js to build web applications.
 - **MongoDB**: NoSQL database for storing affiliate link data.
 - **Mongoose**: ODM (Object Data Modeling) library for MongoDB and Node.js, used for data modeling.
+- **Login/Create**: Users can log in, create an account, and the link will follow them.

 ## MVC Architecture